 1.5 Some case studies

-The following four cases are from our consulting practice and demonstrate different types of forecasting situations and the associated problems that often arise.
+The following four cases are from our consulting practice and demonstrate different types of forecasting situations and the associated challenges that often arise.

 The client was a large company manufacturing disposable tableware such as napkins and paper plates.
 They needed forecasts of each of hundreds of items every month.
 The time series data showed a range of patterns, some with trends, some seasonal, and some with neither.
 At the time, they were using their own software, written in-house, but it often produced forecasts that did not seem sensible.
 The methods that were being used were the following: